 - Day 10: Drive back to Las Vegas

 As mentioned earlier, you could also consider starting or ending your Utah Mighty 5 road trip in Salt Lake City to cut off some driving hours.
 But keep in mind that could mean additional costs for one-way car rental and flights.

 First up on this Utah national parks road trip itinerary is Zion National Park.
 In fact, Zion is one of the best parks in the whole country!
 Its beauty will blow you away and you’ll be booking a return trip before you know it!
 When spending 1-2 days in the park you will need to be selected about your adventures and be sure to maximise time wisely.

 Best Things To Do in Zion National Park

 If you only have time to do one hike in Zion National Park, I would choose either Angel’s Landing or Observation Point.
 They are both challenging hikes but the views are absolutely worth it.
 A less challenging option is to visit Canyon Overlook.
 In fact, Canyon Overlook is a particularly good “easy option” for a sunset adventure.
 Just be sure to arrive early to ensure you get a parking spot.

 What about hiking The Narrows?
 Exploring The Narrows is an amazing experience, though I wouldn’t say that it’s better than the hikes mentioned above.
 If you’re looking for a more secluded hiking experience then I would suggest looking into hiking The Subway Trail.

 Check out our Zion Travel Guide for more things to do.

 Where To Stay Near Zion National Park

 There are a few campgrounds within Zion National Park.
 The most popular are Springdale Watchman Campground and South Campground.
 There is also another campground near the less popular eastern entrance called Lava Point Campground.
-For hotel style accommodation, consider staying in the town of Springdale or at Zion Lodge (within the park).
+Book these campgrounds with The Dyrt and use my code Renee90 for a free 90-day trial.
+Find out more here.